DuuuDik/Github_tutorial.-Yandex-Practicum/README.md

 #### Pull and Push
 - *Push local to remote (Git to Github)*
-`git push -u origin main` for the first time, later you can use simplified version
+`git push -u origin <brach_name>` for the first time for each branch, later you can use simplified version
 `git push`

 - *Pull remote to local*
 `git pull origin main` for the first time, later you can use simplified version